Artificial intelligence (AI) is making a standout position in the market. And most importantly, it is creating a huge buzz in the healthcare sector.

 AI is changing how patient care is analyzing electronic health records (EHR), wearable device data, and medical history.

-• Early detection of health issues: AI identifies potential health risks before they escalate, ensuring timely medical intervention.
+- Early detection of health issues: AI identifies potential health risks before they escalate, ensuring timely medical intervention.
+Advanced deep learning models are now highly effective at identifying subtle risk factors.

-• Real-time health monitoring: AI-powered apps track vital signs and alert patients and doctors about abnormal readings like irregular heartbeats or fluctuating blood pressure.
+- Real-time health monitoring: AI-powered apps track vital signs and alert patients and doctors about abnormal readings like irregular heartbeats or fluctuating blood pressure.
+This is increasingly being done via edge AI on wearable devices for faster alerts

 By harnessing AI, organizations can develop healthcare apps that offer intelligent, patient-centric solutions, improving user engagement and health outcomes.